Cubie87/cubie87.github.io/posts/2023-frameworkLaptop/frameworkLaptop.md

 USB 4 has a bunch of "optional" features from Thunderbolt that _can_ be implemented.
 I'm still unsure as to exactly which ones are implemented in the FW.

-Furthermore, I've found that the the left USB 4 port is able to output display on HDMI and DisplayPort on the WD19TB, but using the Thunderbolt Passthrough for DisplayPort also sometimes works.
-Sometimes, it doesn't work, and when it does work, sometimes the DP display (not type c) to flickers quite a lot.
+~~Furthermore, I've found that the the left USB 4 port is able to output display on HDMI and DisplayPort on the WD19TB, but using the Thunderbolt Passthrough for DisplayPort also sometimes works.
+Sometimes, it doesn't work, and when it does work, sometimes the DP display (not type c) to flickers quite a lot.~~

-On the right USB 4 port, it's easily able to do Dual DisplayPort (DP + DP over TB Passthrough) without issue.
+~~On the right USB 4 port, it's easily able to do Dual DisplayPort (DP + DP over TB Passthrough) without issue.~~

+See: (The FW AMD Driver Saga)[#The-FW-AMD-Driver-Saga]

 #### PCIe Passthrough

-Unfortunately, when testing with the Aorus Gaming Box (1070), the Framework laptop did not detect a new device being plugged in (no windows "new device sound"), and indeed did not charge from the Gaming Box either.
-Notable is a lack of drivers that I have installed for the gaming box (mixing AMD and NVidia probably isn't the best idea, and I don't intend to use it in this state anyway), so that may contribute to the non-functionality, but I would still expect that Windows detects the new device.
+~~Unfortunately, when testing with the Aorus Gaming Box (1070), the Framework laptop did not detect a new device being plugged in (no windows "new device sound"), and indeed did not charge from the Gaming Box either.
+Notable is a lack of drivers that I have installed for the gaming box (mixing AMD and NVidia probably isn't the best idea, and I don't intend to use it in this state anyway), so that may contribute to the non-functionality, but I would still expect that Windows detects the new device.~~

+~~Further evidence of it not being functional is that the laptop does not charge from the eGPU box when plugged into it.
+Attempting to install drivers, the error provided is that no compatible GPU devices found.~~

-To be updated with more information soon.
+~~To be updated with more information soon.~~ See: (The FW AMD Driver Saga)[#The-FW-AMD-Driver-Saga]

 #### Keyboard